iov-one/docs/docs/weave/welcome.md

 ### Determinism

 The big key to blockchain development is determinism.
-Two binaries with the same state must **ALWAYS** produce the same result when passed a given transaction.
+Two binaries with the same state must **always** produce the same result when passed a given transaction.
 [Read More](design/overview.html#determinism)

 ### Abstract Block Chain Interface (ABCI)